Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

-Creating Compost From Leaves Is Not Hard To Do And It Saves Money
+Making Compost From Leaves Is Not Hard To Do

-Let me show you how easy it is to turn your yard waste into compost so you can stop paying for it every year.
+Let me show you how easy it is to turn your yard waste into compost so you can stop paying for it yearly.

-Often times we overlook gold just because it’s dirty or too grimy of a job but why buy city compost when you can make it yourself.
+Often, we overlook gold just because it’s dirty or too grimy of a job, but why buy city compost when you can make it yourself?

-It’s that time of year when the leaves have already turned colour and a there’s a good splattering over most people’s lawns that have fallen.
+It’s that time of year when the leaves have already turned color, and there’s a good splattering over most people’s lawns that have fallen.

 So is now the time to save some money?

-Sure it is and here’s what I do to save me some money come spring so I can use my garden budget for other purchases.
+Sure it is, and here’s what I do to save some money this spring so I can use my garden budget for other purchases.

 Understanding Compost